d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

      `mastodon.el' in emacs with no init file (i.e. `emacs -q' (instructions and code for doing this are [here]) to see if it also happens independently of your own config (it probably does).
-  4. Enable debug on error (`toggle-debug-on-error'), make the bug happen again, and copy the backtrace that appears.
+  4. Else enable debug on error (`toggle-debug-on-error'), make the bug happen again, and copy the backtrace that appears.
   5. Open an issue here and explain what is going on.
 Provide your emacs version and what kind of server your account is on.